watertap-org/watertap/README.md

 For general inquiries about WaterTAP, including potential collaborations, partnerships, and analyses, please reach out to us at [watertap-contact@lbl.gov](watertap-contact@lbl.gov).
 For technical questions or issues encountered while using WaterTAP, please contact our support team at [watertap-support@lbl.gov](watertap-support@lbl.gov).
-For al other inquiries about WaterTAP, please contact Adam Atia at [Adam.Atia@netl.doe.gov](Adam.Atia@netl.doe.gov).
+For all other inquiries about WaterTAP, please contact Adam Atia at [Adam.Atia@netl.doe.gov](Adam.Atia@netl.doe.gov).

 We are always eager to explore new opportunities and facilitate tailored solutions to problems in